hashgraph/hedera-forking/README.md

 > The HTS emulation contract **DOES NOT** replicate Hedera Token Services fully.
 > That is, behavior might differ when switching from local development to a real Hedera network.
 > **Always test your contracts against a real Hedera network before launching your contracts.**

+> For detailed information on how this project works, see [Internals](./INTERNALS.md).

 ## Foundry